onetoneisme/blackjack/units_refactored/CF for operators/Basic/006 Quota Management in Cloud Foundry/08_Space quotas.md

 OK
 ```

-Before ending, again set the previously unset space quota to the `my-first-space`.
+Before you complete this section, set the previously unset space quota back to the `my-first-space`.

-Also, you can list all the space quotas or get information about an specific one by using `space-quotas` and `space-quota` commands.
+Also, you can list all the space quotas or get information about a specific one, using the `space-quotas` and `space-quota` commands.

 Try them!